tldr-pages/tldr/pages/common/pycodestyle.md

 `pycodestyle --first {{file}}.py`

-- Show the problematic code for each error:
+- Show the source code for each error:

 `pycodestyle --show-source {{file}}.py`